 14. Big Bang Integration testing: This is one of the integration testing approaches, in Big Bang integration testing all or all most all of the modules are developed and then coupled together.

 15. Bottom up Integration testing: Bottom up integration testing is an integration testing approach where in testing starts with smaller pieces or sub systems of the software till all the way up covering entire software system.
 Bottom up integration testing begins with smaller portion of the software and eventually scale up in terms of size, complexity and completeness.

-17. Basis path testing: Is a white box testing method for designing test cases to test code for every execution path of code at least once.
-Basis path testing method is applied during unit testing.
+16. Branch Testing: Is a white box testing method for designing test cases to test code for every branching condition.
+Branch testing method is applied during unit testing.

 18. Browser compatibility Testing (BCT) : Its one of the sub types of testing of compatibility testing performed by testing team.
 Browser compatibility testing is performed for web applications with combination of different browsers and operating systems.